-Register is chairman of the Development Authority of Bryan County.
+Sean Register is a longtime local businessman in the shipping business and former chairman of the Development Authority of Bryan County.